Ganesh-16-std/Personalized-Fitness-Plan-Generator-/Milestone2/README.md

 Suitable for fitness plan generation with proper prompting

-📝 Prompt Design Explanation
+📝 Prompt Design Explanation :

 The prompt engineering strategy focuses on creating structured, safe, and personalized workout plans through careful instruction design.

-Prompt Structure:
+Prompt Structure :

 text
 You are a certified professional fitness trainer.
 Create a comprehensive 5-day workout plan.